 #2.
 Create your own pizza and focus on toppings

 Little Caesars allows you to create your own pizza.
 This is a nice option because it lets you add the toppings you want.
 We recommend adding extra sausage, bacon, ham, cheese, beef or pepperoni and sticking to a thin crust pizza.
 This will make it easier for you to scrape the toppings off the pizza and avoid eating the crust.
+Pizza should, however, be your very last option, even if you scrape the toppings off.

 Thick, doughy crust tends to swallow your toppings up and it’s harder to scrape them off.
 Thin crusts are usually crispier and the toppings come off easier.
 You might want to grab a fork and plate as the scraping can get messy, but it’s worth it to avoid eating all those extra carbs.
 Avoid getting a flavored crust except for garlic butter as you won’t be eating it anyway and some of the sugary flavorings can mix in with your toppings.